JonathanMEdwards/subtext10/doc/language.md

 * One IF to rule them all: there is a single mechanism of conditionality: partial programs which either return a result or reject their input.
 Inspired by SNOBOL, this single mechanism provides conventional control structures, backtracking logic, pattern matching, assertions, and data invariants.
 * Programs are not abstract entities, defined in one place then used in others.
 Instead programs, sometimes represented as formulas, compute a result from concrete inputs.
 Any such computation can be reused, with a conventional-looking call syntax, optionally replacing its input values.
 All programs are continuously executing on concrete input values.
 Programs can be edited live, immediately seeing the execution results, as in a spreadsheet.
 * Calling a program is materialized as inlining a copy of it.
 Lexical closures fall out of the way that relative paths within a subtree are mapped through copies.
-* programs can have extra results, which do not need to be captured at the call site as in conventional approaches.
-The extra results of a program are a record.
-Extra results of conditional clauses are combined into a discriminated union.
-The extra results of a loop are collected into a list.
+* programs can have extra _exported_ results, which do not need to be deconstructed at the call site as in conventional approaches.
+The exports of a program form a record.
+Exports of conditional clauses are combined into a discriminated union.
+Exports of a loop are collected into a list.
 * Subtext is statically (parametrically) typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
 * Lists are homogeneuoulst typed.
 Lists of records serve as a table.
 * Lists can be tracked by automatically assigning hidden unique IDs to their items.
 Tracking supports stable links into lists that act like database foreign keys with referential ingegrit maintenance.
 Tracking also supports precise workspace versioning and mergeing.